How to Make a Homemade Mop Solution That Works

 Once you’ve mixed up your perfect homemade mop solution, the next step is to store and use it correctly.
 This part is just as important as the recipe itself because proper storage keeps your solution effective, while the right application technique ensures you get that sparkling clean you’re after.
 A little bit of care goes a long way in making your DIY efforts worthwhile and keeping your cleaning routine simple and successful.
 Following a few key steps will help you get the most out of every batch you create.

-Pick the Right Storage Container
+Choosing the Best Storage Container

 Choosing the right container will keep your homemade solution fresh and ready to use.
 Glass spray bottles or jugs are an excellent choice, especially if your recipe includes essential oils, as oils can break down plastic over time.
 If you prefer plastic, look for a high-quality, durable bottle with a secure, tight-fitting lid to prevent leaks and evaporation.
 Store your container in a cool, dark place like a cabinet under the sink, away from direct sunlight, which can degrade the ingredients.
 Just as you wouldn't store a damp mop head in a sealed bucket, you want to give your solution the right environment to stay effective.
 Proper storage for all your cleaning accessories and solutions makes all the difference.